Universal Regular Conditional Distributions: Introduction

 \section{Introduction}

-Conditioning the law of one random vector $X$ on the outcome of another random vector $Y$, is one of the central practices in probability theory, with implications throughout various areas of machine learning, ranging from the learning of stochastic phenomena to uncertainty quantification.
-Due to the recent success of deep learning approaches to various applied science problems, one would hope rigorous deep learning tools would exist for learning regular conditional distributions; however, this is not as yet the case.
-Accordingly, this paper introduces a machine learning framework for learning Wasserstein space-valued functions, regular conditional distributions, and disintegration.
+Conditioning the law of one random vector $X$ on the outcome of another random vector $Y$ is one of the central practices in probability theory with application in various areas of machine learning, ranging from learning stochastic phenomena to uncertainty quantification.
+Due to the recent success of deep learning approaches to various applied science problems, one would hope that rigorous deep learning tools would exist which can approximate any regular conditional distribution (RCD).
+However, such tools are currently unavailable in the theoretically-driven machine learning literature.
+This paper addresses this open problem by introducing a universal deep learning model designed for constructive universal $1$-Wasserstein space-valued functions, particularly RCDs.